JorgeC0997/touch-type-game/README.md

 ## Description

-Touch Type is a web application designed for those who want to improve their typing skills.
+Touch Type is a web application designed for those who want to improve their typing skills.\
-Packed with 28 exercises distributed into three levels of difficulty, Touch Type keeps track of
+Packed with 28 exercises distributed into three levels of difficulty, Touch Type keeps track of your\
-your acomplishements saving the highest amount of words per minute (WPM) typed during the game.
+accomplishments, saving the highest number of words per minute (WPM) typed during the game.

-When completing all exercises of each level, **you level up!** and Touch Type will upgrade your account
+When completing all exercises of each level, **you level up!** Touch Type will upgrade your account,\
-grating you access to a new set of exercises more dificult to type.
+granting you access to a new set of exercises that are more difficult to type.
 Happy typing!

 ### Backend

-The backend uses Express to create a RESTful API with a MVC architecture that allows developers\
+The backend uses Express to create a RESTful API with an MVC architecture that allows developers\
 a faster way to create and maintain API endpoints.
 The following image illustrates the file structure\
 inside the backend folder.

 ![Backend file structure](/screenshots/backend_src_structure.png)

-All global vairables are defined in the .config file, in here you can find the environment variables that holds\
+All global variables are defined in the .config file.
+Here, you can find the environment variables that hold\
-sencitive information to connect to the database.
+sensitive information to connect to the database.

-The dbConnection.js file exports a new instance of the Pool Object from the 'pg' library, inside that pool\
+The dbConnection.js file exports a new instance of the Pool object from the 'pg' library.
+Inside that pool\
-instance we configure all properties to connect to our dabatase.
+instance, we configure all properties to connect to our database.

 ```
 export const pool = new Pool({